IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 Once the bundle is validated, the Receiver shall store the report and all associated resources.

 A Receiver is allowed to be robust for non-compliant resources that violate the the IMR resources requirements.
+A Receiver is permitted to coerce resource values that violate IMR requirements if possible.

 If necessary for processing, the Receiver shall retrieve Resources referenced by absolute URLs in the FHIR Bundle Resource.